raphael-kahler/SudokuSolver/README.md

 A solver for Sudoku puzzles that uses common [solving techniques](http://sudopedia.enjoysudoku.com/Solving_Technique.html).
 The solver shows for every step which technique was used, so you can follow along how the puzzle was solved.
-You can use this for learning techniques or to get a hint for the sudoku you are stuck on.
+You can use this for learning techniques or to get a hint for the Sudoku you are stuck on.

 ![Console Output Example](https://i.imgur.com/US62oen.png)